mkohler/cython_swig/README.rst

     common weakness in that they require the programmer to maintain interface files that are near copies of C header files.
-In addition, as we saw, Cython requires you to create your own wrapper functions in a PXD files.
+In addition, as we saw, Cython requires you to create your own wrapper functions in a PYX file.
 That is, (pause), not ideal.

     Nevertheless, SWIG has the best story here.
 If your C library has a SWIG-friendly interface, it is POSSIBLE to use the C header files AS the SWIG interface file.
-Even if you can only do this for 95% of your library, it can be a huge code maintenance win.
+Even if you can only do this for most of your library, it can be a huge code maintenance win.

 Cython Advantages